Mabel MacFerran Rockwell

-Mabel MacFerran Rockwell (1902 – May 27, 1979) was an American electrical engineer and the only woman involved in designing and installing the power generating machinery for Hoover Dam.
-She became an associate member of the American Institute of Electrical Engineers (AIEE) in 1928, one of the first ten women to join the professional association.
+Mabel MacFerran Rockwell (1902 – May 27, 1979) was an American electrical engineer and one of the first three female fellows of the American Institute of Electrical Engineers (AIEE).
 MacFerran worked for Southern California Edison, the Metropolitan Water District of Southern California in Los Angeles, the United States Bureau of Reclamation, and the Lockheed Corporation.
+She contributed significantly to high-voltage power generation and distribution, aeronautical manufacturing research and development, and electrical system integration within facilities.
+In her later career, she worked on control systems for naval vehicles, including the submarine-launched Polaris missile.

-Personal life and education
+Early life and education

 Mabel MacFerran was born in Philadelphia, Pennsylvania, in 1902 to Edgar O. and Mabel Alexander MacFerran.
-Her father was a scientist and her mother an astronomer and mathematician.
+Her father was an electrical engineer and her mother an astronomer and mathematician.
 She was raised in the Quaker tradition.

 She attended the Germantown Friends School in Germantown, Pennsylvania.
 While studying at Bryn Mawr College, she had a summer job with the Leeds and Northrup Company, which introduced her to engineering.
-She transferred to the Massachusetts Institute of Technology.
-In 1925, she graduated first in her class at MIT with a Bachelor of Science in mathematics.
-She moved to California, becoming the Elwell Fellow at Stanford University and working with Professor Harris J. Ryan in the million volt laboratory.
+In 1925, she graduated with a B.S. in science, teaching, and mathematics (Sigma Xi) first in her class at the Massachusetts Institute of Technology.

+She received the Elwell Fellowship to attend Stanford University.
+There she worked with Professor Harris J. Ryan in the million volt laboratory.
 She obtained an M.S. degree in electrical engineering from Stanford in 1926.